Generic Name: bortezomib

 Dosage Forms and Strengths

-Each single-use vial of Velcade contains 3.5 mg of bortezomib as a sterile lyophilized white to off-white powder.
+For injection: Each single-use vial of Velcade contains 3.5 mg of bortezomib as a sterile lyophilized white to off-white powder for reconstitution and withdrawal of the appropriate individual patient dose [see Dosage and Administration (2.10)].

 Velcade is contraindicated in patients with hypersensitivity (not including local reactions) to bortezomib, boron, or mannitol.
 Reactions have included anaphylactic reactions [see Adverse Reactions (6.1)].